charliedevs/conlang-dictionary/README.md

 - [ ] Add simple dashboard to view and manage conlangs
   - [x] Dashboard shows create form if none created, otherwise shows a button to create a new conlang
   - [x] Add description to conlang data
-  - [ ] Users can edit conlang to change name, description, and public status
+  - [x] Users can edit conlang to change name, description, and public status
 - [ ] Change public column to eye and eye-slash icons
 - [ ] Landing page shows a list of recent public conlangs
   - [ ] New query to get most recent public conlangs
   - [ ] Use react table visiblity to hide unwanted columns from conlang table?
+- [ ] Move edit and delete buttons to individual conlang pages and make actions into open page btn
+- [ ] Instead of conditionally rendering form, redirect to new conlang page if none created

 #### Basic Lexicon & Grammar